-Kentucky State College, Women's Basketball, 1981 NAIA Champion
+Kentucky State University, Women's Basketball, 1981 NAIA Champion

 For more see "Kentucky State women win NAIA basketball crown," Jet, 04/09/1981, p.
 52; NAIA website; NAIA Division I Women's Basketball Championship Records; E. Patton, "Reflecting on the past: KSU's 1981 women's NAIA championship team to be honored," State Journal (Frankfort, KY), 03/13/2013, reprinted in BSTM [Black Sports The Magazine] Special Edition, May 2013, vol. 5, pp. 4-5 [online .pdf]; and Kentucky State University website about the 1981 team’s recognition.